sharetribe/flex-docs/src/docs/background/concepts/index.md

 Determines what a user is able to do on a marketplace.
 For example, “Admin” and “Provider” are roles on a marketplace.

+### Stock

+The quantity of available units for a certain listing.

+### Stock adjustment

+A record of change in the quantity of stock for a given listing.
+For example, a positive stock adjustment represents an increase in stock quantity, while a negative stock adjustment represents a decrease.

+### Stock reservation

+A reservation of some quantity of stock.
+The reservation is typically created as part of a [transaction](#transaction).

 ### Time slot

 A day or a time range when a listing is available for booking (taking